Darwin367/riot-web/docs/jitsi.md

 }
 ```

-The default is `jitsi.riot.im` (a free service offered by Riot), and the demo site for
+The default is `meet.ikono.tel` (a free service offered by Riot), and the demo site for
 Jitsi uses `meet.jit.si` (also free).

 Once you've applied the config change, refresh Riot and press the call button.
 This